huggingface/optimum-intel/examples/openvino/question-answering/README.md

 ```

 ### Joint Pruning, Quantization and Distillation (JPQD) for BERT on SQuAD1.0
 `OVTrainer` also provides an advanced optimization workflow through the NNCF when Transformer model can be structurally pruned along with 8-bit quantization and distillation.
 Below is an example which demonstrates how to jointly prune, quantize BERT-base for SQuAD 1.0 using NNCF config `--nncf_compression_config` and distill from BERT-large teacher.
 This example closely resembles the movement sparsification work of [Lagunas et al., 2021, Block Pruning For Faster Transformers](https://arxiv.org/pdf/2109.04838.pdf).
 This example takes about 12 hours with a single V100 GPU and ~40% of the weights of the Transformer blocks were pruned.
+For launching script on multiple GPU specify `--nproc-per-node=<number of GPU>`.

 More on how to configure movement sparsity, see NNCF documentation [here](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/sparsity/movement/MovementSparsity.md).